unisys12/phalcon-hhvm/README.md

 - [ ] Don't use PHP_MALIAS.
 Define the other function.
 - [ ] Change any ZVAL_STRING(foo, "literal string", 0) to ZVAL_STRING(foo, "literal string", 2)
 - [ ] Allocate hashtables with ALLOC_HASHTABLE() and zvals with ALLOC_ZVAL() or one of the macros that calls ALLOC_ZVAL(), don't allocate them directly.
 Don't use malloc(sizeof(zval)) or create them on the stack.
+- [ ] After doing some [reading](http://en.wikipedia.org/wiki/Compatibility_of_C_and_C%2B%2B) and learning, we will need to traverse through the code-base and convert everything over to proper C++ code(proper use of structs, arrays, libraries that might need to be called, etc...).
+I am sure the above linked reference is just the tip of the ice burg.
+But one chunk at a time, right?

 ## File structure